tilleyd/jelly/README.md

 # geli

-`geli` (short for Graphical Extensions Library) is a C++ library that allows you to quickly and easily add a rendered window to your program. `geli` can be used for anything from visually debuggin complex software, creating visualisations or developing a game.
+`geli` (short for Graphical Extensions Library) is a C++ library that allows you to quickly and easily add a window to your program complete with OpenGL rendering capabilities.

+## Features

+- Simple C++11 API for creating an OpenGL rendering environment
+- Window management that wraps GLFW, complete with event and input system
+- Vector, matrix and quaternion math library
+- Easy 2D/3D primitive rendering with single function calls
+- 2D/3D camera controls
+- Create and render custom meshes
+- Load and work with your own GLSL shaders

 ## Installation